TExtubation/LoaLMP/README.md

 ```
 This will start the NetworkManager service and you should have wifi.

 At this point nearly all Appimages just should work.
 If they do not work, open them from a terminal and see if they complain about missing libraries.
-Currently I'm running the following via Appimage; Brave, Thorium, Audacity, Minetest, Videomass, Vokoscreen, Deskreen, LeoCAD, Inviska_Rename, HandBrake, Tigervnc, Gimp, CommicbookTagger.
-Most of the time if an Appimage does not work and does not give you a clear reason as to why, it is either due to a bad build on the packager side, or something has been fundementally changed on your system to the point it will not even try to run.
+Currently I'm running the following via Appimage across multiple Void installs; Brave, Thorium, Audacity, Minetest, Videomass, Vokoscreen, Deskreen, LeoCAD, Inviska_Rename, HandBrake, Tigervnc, Gimp, CommicbookTagger.
+Most of the time if an Appimage does not work and does not give you a clear reason as to why, it is either due to a bad build on the packager side, it is a very old Appimage, or something has been fundementally changed on your system to the point it will not even try to run.

 #### The End: